thiesgehrmann/markerQuant/README.md

-  "genomes" : "testData/genome.fasta",           #   which are unique relative to this genome "transcriptome" : "testData/tdh_genes.fasta",  #   and this transcriptome (can be omitted if same as targets file) "genes"   : "testData/tdh_genes.gff",          # Needed for the traditional pipeline in align.Snakefile "strandSpecific" : 0,                          # 0 if not strand specific, 1 it yes
-  "targetMap": "",                               # If your transcript names are esoteric, you can map them to useful names with this file if necessary
+  "genomes" : "testData/genome.fasta",           #   which are unique relative to this genome "transcriptome" : "testData/tdh_genes.fasta",  #   and this transcriptome (can be omitted if same as targets file) "genes"   : "testData/tdh_genes.gff",          # Needed for the traditional pipeline in align.Snakefile "strandSpecific" : false,                      # 0 if not strand specific, 1 it yes "targetMap": "",                               # If your transcript names are esoteric, you can map them to useful names with this file if necessary
   "minQual" : 25,                                # The minimum PHRED33 quality score to use for read regions that hit a marker
   # Provide here your fastq files, defining for each the sample identifier (e.g. sample_1_r1), a replicate group (e.g. sample_1), and a list of fastq files.